-Tagsaction agriculture animals arctic biodiversity birds bugs cartoons chemicals children climate conservation consumption culture domestic animals eco-efficiency economy endangered species energy environmental education fishes fishing forests gardening genetic engineering global action health humour labour lakes and seas mammals media multinationals music nature oil outdoors plants politicians sports sustainable development technology traffic war waste
+Tagsaction agriculture animals arctic biodiversity birds bugs cartoons chemicals children climate conservation consumption culture domestic animals eco-efficiency economy endangered species energy environmental education fishes fishing forests gardening genetic engineering global action health humour labour lakes and seas mammals media multinationals nature oil outdoors plants politicians sports sustainable development technology traffic war waste wetland

 Tag Archives: chemicals

 European Union and USA are negotiating secrectly about the Transatlantic Trade and Investment Partnership treaty, shortly TTIP.
 It is a sugar coated cake filled with unpleasant surprises.

 George Monbiot wrote 5th November 2014 in Guardian: